Statement under the UK Modern Slavery Act for financial year ending 31 December 2021

 Values and policies

 ONE-Dyas recognises its responsibility to respect human rights in all aspects of doing business and have embedded human rights in our values, Code of Conduct, Health, Safety and Environmental (HSE) policy, Speak Up policy and Supply Chain Management policy.
-In addition, a comprehensive ESG action plan was kicked off in 2020 and is in process of being defined further in 2021.
+In addition, a comprehensive ESG program was started in 2020 by the making of a corporate ESG strategy and an ESG action plan was designed in 2021 and in the process of being executed.

 Our policies cover, amongst others, freedom of association and the effective recognition of the right to collective bargaining and the prohibition of forced or compulsory labour.
 Next to that, our policies include principles to ensure that our ethics and human rights standards are upheld.
 This includes that we will seek to provide a working environment that is free from harassment and disrespectful conduct, that we will not use child labour, that we provide equal opportunities and do not discriminate with regards to gender, race, religion, age, disability, nationality, social or ethnic origin.
+We have reviewed and updated our policies in 2021.
 We believe that an integrated approach to human rights, by embedding it into our policies, business systems and processes, allows us to manage human rights effectively within our existing ways of working.
 Our policies apply to all our employees and contractors.